Projects | -> News | |

 *1982 as Simon Schels

 Graduated in Architecture and Urban Design from TU Munich.
 Worked in the fields of architecture and photography.
 Awarded the Foerderpreis für Architektur der Landeshauptstadt München in 2016, and a scholarship at the German Academy Rome in 2020.
-Currently teaches as a Guest Professor at TU Munich.
+Has been teaching from 2015 on, recently as a Guest Professor at TU Munich.

 Architekt BDA